bcmertz/Video-Search/README.md

     - npm install
     - npm run webpack
     - npm start
-- in a separate terminal cd into backend/python and:
+- in a separate terminal cd into backend/python and type the following commands:
     - pip install
     - python testServery.py
 - open localhost:3000 and use the whatever functionality you like